janjongboom/lorawan-fragmentation-in-flash/test-fw/README.md

 ## Keys

 A firmware needs to be signed with a private key.
 You find the keys in the `certs` directory.
-The public key needs to be included in the device firmware (in the `update_certs.h` file), which uses the key to verify that the firmware was signed with the private key.
+The public key needs to be included in the device firmware (in the `UpdateCerts.h` file), which uses the key to verify that the firmware was signed with the private key.

 To create new keys, run: